Danqi Chen

 Office: Computer Science 412

 I am an assistant professor of Computer Science at Princeton University and I co-lead the Princeton NLP Group.
-I am also part of the larger Princeton AIML group and affiliated with Princeton Center for Statistics and Machine Learning (CSML).
-Previously, I was a visiting scientist at Facebook AI Research (FAIR) in Seattle.
-I received my PhD from the Computer Science Department at Stanford University in 2018, where I was advised by Christopher Manning and worked in the Stanford NLP Group.
+I am also an associate director of Princeton Language and Intelligence, an initiative that seeks to develop fundamental research of large AI models (e.g., LLMs).
+Previously, I was a visiting scientist at Facebook AI Research (FAIR) in Seattle, working with Luke Zettlemoyer.
+I received my Ph.D. in Computer Science from Stanford University in 2018, where I was advised by Christopher Manning and worked in the Stanford NLP Group.
 Before that, I was an undergraduate student from the Special Pilot CS Class supervised by Andrew Yao at Tsinghua University.

 Research